Center for Energy Efficiency and Renewable Technologies

 Recent Developments:

-CEERT has continued to host a set of biweekly calls on transmission, one internally and one externally, in partnership with Ric O’Connell at GridLab and energy consultant Edward Smeloff, to report regularly on transmission-related matters at the California Independent System Operator (CAISO), the California Public Utilities Commission (CPUC), and the legislature.
+CEERT has partnered with GridLab and consultant Ed Smeloff to convene a series of biweekly calls among NGOs, developers, trade associations, utilities, communication strategists, and legislative offices to report on transmission-related activities at the California Independent System Operator (CAISO), the California Public Utilities Commission (CPUC), and the legislature.